Residency (In-State Tuition Classification)

 Changes in Tuition Classification

 If you feel you meet the requirements for in-state tuition, you must file a petition requesting a change in tuition classification.
 The procedure requires submission of a Petition for Tuition Classification with appropriate documentation to support the claim of Colorado residency.
 The burden of proof rests upon you, as the petitioner, to submit a timely petition with the required documentation.
-Petitions may be picked up at the Office of the Registrar, Carter Hall 3002 or they are available for download here.
+Petitions may be picked up at the Office of the Registrar at Bear Central in the Campus Commons or they are available for download here.

 You will remain a nonresident until you have received notification from the Tuition Classification Officer indicating a residency change has been approved.
 If you are petitioning for in-state tuition, you remain responsible for paying your account based upon your current tuition classification.
 You are strongly urged to petition early during the submission period in order to receive a response from the Tuition Classification Officer prior to any applicable tuition and fees deadlines.